 To best accommodate our clients, we schedule appointments via phone, fax, and direct link from our website.
 We are open for scheduled appointments from:

 - Sunday (for emergencies) 9am - 11am

 We are also available for urgent care, if you feel your pet needs immediate medical attention.
-Our receptionists will "squeeze" you in between scheduled appointments.
+Please don't hesitate to call us.

 AFTER-HOUR EMERGENCY & URGENT CARE

 When we are not available, we recommend The Veterinary Emergency Group, located at 193 Tarrytown Road (Rte.
 119) , in White Plains.
 The facility is located across from the Greenburgh Police Station.
 They are an emergency facility, trained to diagnose, treat, and stabilize your pet.
 Their phone number is 914-949-8779.

 We are proud to provide veterinary care to the Canine Units serving the Greenburgh, Eastchester, and Pleasantville Police Departments and the Greenburgh Fire Department at no charge.
 We also provide free medical care for the animals at the Greenburgh Nature Center, treat avian wildlife, and work closely with area shelters and rescue groups, providing medical care at much reduced costs.